dmccoystephenson/Dans-Plugins-Community-Web-App/README.md

 # The DCWA
-The Dan's Plugins Web App (DCWA) is a web application created with Spring Boot and Ponder that is intended to serve as a home for the community centered around the plugins created by Daniel McCoy Stephenson.
+The Dan's Plugins Community Web App (DCWA) is a web application created with Spring Boot and Ponder that is intended to serve as a home for the community centered around the plugins created by Daniel McCoy Stephenson.

 ## How to run the project locally
 1) Clone the project.